Lepton Number Violating Electron Recoils in a $U(1)_{B-L}$ Model with Non-Standard Interactions: Conclusion

-We calculate the recoil spectrum for Solar neutrino's $\nu e\rightarrow \nu^c e$ process, and compare the NSI spectrum in the light mediator limit ($M_s$ below KeV) to other scattering processes, which share a common $E_R^{-1}$ kinematic feature near the recoil threshold energy.
-A preferred coupling range $5.8\times 10^{-7}<\sqrt{y_\nu y_e}<1.1\times 10^{-6}$ is obtained by fitting to the binned XENON1T data below 30 KeV, and allowing the $^{214}$Pb dominated background and detector efficiency to fluctuate at an $3\%$ uncertainty.
-The optimal case $\sqrt{y_\nu y_e}={0.96}\times 10^{-6}$ improves over the $^{214}$Pb background fit to XENON1T by more than 2$\sigma$.
-The preferred $\sqrt{y_\nu y_e}$ range that explains the XENON1T excess is consistent with existing solar neutrino measurements, and by assuming flavored $\nu_\mu,\nu_\tau$ couplings, avoid the constraint from reactor neutrino experiments.
-The $y_e$ coupling however may require more sophisticated design to evade tension with stellar cooling bounds.
+We calculate the recoil spectrum for Solar neutrino's $\nu e\rightarrow \nu^c e$ process, and compare the NSI spectrum in the light mediator limit ($M_s$ below keV) to other scattering processes, which share a common $E_R^{-1}$ kinematic feature near the recoil threshold energy.
+XENON1T data prefer a coupling range $5.8\times 10^{-7}<\sqrt{y_\nu y_e}<1.1\times 10^{-6}$, by fitting to the binned with a $3\%$ uncertainty on the $^{214}$Pb dominated background and detector efficiency.
+In principle this fit can be degenerate with a trace-level of tritium background.
+Such a $\sqrt{y_\nu y_e}$ range is consistent with existing solar neutrino measurements, and by assuming flavored $\nu_\mu,\nu_\tau$ couplings, avoids the bounds from reactor neutrino experiments, yet it is subject to rather severe $y_e$ constraint from stellar cooling, and may requires more sophisticated scenario of the mediator to comply with astrophysical limits.

-For PANDAX results, SM backgrounds including tritium and $^{127}$Xe provide excellent fit to the shape of measured electron recoil spectrum.
-The inclusion of light $s_1$ mediated NSI signal only yield a slight improvement and is consistent with the background only fit.
-The NSI-induced event rise towards the lowest energy bin allows constraint to be placed the NSI couplings.
+The NSI-induced event rise towards the lower energy bins also allow very stringent constraints to be placed the NSI couplings.
+For PANDAX, the SM backgrounds including tritium and $^{127}$Xe provide excellent fit to the shape of the electron recoil spectrum.
+Inclusion of the light $s_1$ mediated NSI signal only yields a slight improvement and is consistent with a background only fit.
 PANDAX data requires $\sqrt{y_\nu y_e}<1.4\times 10^{-6}$ that is close to reactor experiment limits.
+In addition, the fit to XENONnT data can constrain the NSI couplings to $\sqrt{y_\nu y_e}<0.56\times 10^{-6}$, which is the strongest among terrestrial low-energy recoil and neutrino experiments.

 {\bf Acknowledgments}\\

 The authors thank K. Ni, J. Ye and X. Zhou for helpful discussions with the XENON1T background modeling, and PANDAX detector efficiency and smearing.
 Authors also thank B. Dutta and S. Ghosh for discussions.
 Y.G. is partially supported by the National R\&D Program of China, 2020YFC2201601.
 T.L. is supported in part by the Projects 11875062 and 11947302 supported by the National Natural Science Foundation of China, and by the Key Research Program of Frontier Science, CAS.\\